 The range of measures reflects four basic strategies in creating them: pyschometric methods, clinimetric methods, deriving utilities, and Rasch modelling.
 In the absence of objective criteria for health status/quality of life, researchers have adapted items from existing measures and created items to reflect theoretical domains and concepts of interest.
 Psychometric methods are used for reducing the number of items, identifying the factors or facets of the underlying structure of the responses, and testing the internal consistency of the responses.
 The measures are correlated with pre-existing measures to establish construct validity.
 Clinimetricians select items based on occurrences of symptoms and problems reported as important by providers and patients, or in other studies.
 The items are specific to the disease and interventions of interest, and they are gauged on clinical criteria.
 The selection and weighting of the final items are based in part on the declarations of importance.
 Validity is determined by how well the measures predict clinical outcomes.
 Researchers, working from concepts of economics and decision theory, derive utilities for given health states based on patient preferences.
 Typically, the methods produce a single value for each health state, ranging between 0.0 for death and 1.0 for perfect health.
 The standard gamble is the "cardinal method," as it is theoretically tied to the axiomatic theory of Von Neuman and Morgenstern (Drummond, O'Brien, Stoddart, & Torrance, 1997).
 Other measures are based on time-tradeoff methods, multi-attribute theory, and rating scales.
-Researchers employing the Rasch model for itemresponse theory focus on the scoring of responses of items, so the items can be weighted to reflect degree of health and quality and the respondents can be rated and scored on the underlying dimension of interest.
+Researchers employing the Rasch model for item-response theory focus on the scoring of responses of items, so the items can be weighted to reflect degree of health and quality and the respondents can be rated and scored on the underlying dimension of interest.

 Brock (1995) summarizes the current state of the quest as follows: "While that literature provides little in the way of well-developed, philosophical accounts of the quality of life or of a good life, it is a rich body of analysis, data, and experience on which philosophical accounts of a good life can draw."
-The Ptolemaic conception of the universe and geography is more theoretically advanced than our theoretical and philosophical underpinnings of the concept(s) of health status/quality of life.
-The dimensions of longitude and latitude were correct; measuring them was the issue.
-While there is reference to the World Health Organization dimensions, researchers focus on the physical and mental dimensions of health, giving nominal attention to social dimension.
+While there is reference to the World Health Organization dimensions, researchers focus on the physical and mental dimensions of health, giving nominal attention to social dimensions.

 There are attempts to broaden the definition and domains or attributes, such as the WHO Quality of Life Instrument (Szabo, 1996), and to recast the items accordingly, but this is a fledgling international collaboration.
 If we knew the dimensions of life, we could begin to focus on the precision with which location and motion might be measured.

-The quest for longitude became important when the costs of navigational errors became intolerable.
 Random error in the measurement of key endpoints increases the size and costs of studies (Fleiss, 1986) and the difficulty in using the results to make key decisions in clinical policy and management of individuals (Nunnally, 1978).
 While authors have defined the uses of the measures and have set stringent standards for the reliability and validity of responsiveness, most researchers ignore these and cite instead the standards of 25 years ago, for the initial development of measures (Kane & Kane, 1981; McDowell & Jenkinson, 1996; McHorney & Tarlov, 1995; Williams & Naylor, 1992; Wright & Feinstein, 1992).